Rockefeller Capital Management

-Rockefeller Capital Management is an independent wealth management and financial services firm, founded in 2018.
+Rockefeller Capital Management (RCM) is an independent wealth management and financial services firm, founded in 2018.
 The firm offers family office, asset management, and strategic advisory services to high-net-worth individuals and families, institutions, and corporations.
 Its president and CEO is Greg Fleming.

-The firm is headquartered in Rockefeller Plaza in New York City, and has over 40 offices in the US as well as an office in London.
+The firm is headquartered in Rockefeller Plaza in New York City.
+It has over 40 offices in the US, where it is active in 31 markets, and also operates an office in London.

 Company history

 In October 2017, Rockefeller Financial Services, the parent company of Rockefeller & Co., announced the imminent creation of Rockefeller Capital Management, and the appointment of former Wall Street executive Greg Fleming as its founding CEO.
 The new firm resulted from the acquisition by Viking Global Investors of a majority stake in Rockefeller & Co., a wealth-management multi-family office and registered investment adviser firm set up by the Rockefeller family in 1979.
 The original firm was established by John D. Rockefeller in 1882 as the first full-service single family office in the United States, according to Deloitte, and according to the Financial Times, as "one of the world's first family offices dedicated to investing [personal] wealth."
 Rockefeller & Co changed its business name to Rockefeller Financial in 2010.